 Would You Rather…

-A classic game that gets everyone talking.
+Next on our list of fun campfire games for adults is a classic game that gets everyone talking.
 Take turns asking “Would you rather…?” style questions.
 Example: Would you rather walk on broken glass or eat a piece of metal?
 The questions can be ridiculous or serious.